jspecify/jspecify/docs/spec.md

 `List<@Nullable Foo>`, we would expect tools to check that `@Nullable Foo` is a subtype of the bound of the type parameter of `List`.

+However, this is up to tool authors, who may have reasons to take a different approach.
+For example:

+-   Java
+    [requires checks in some cases in which they aren't necessary for soundness][#49] and [doesn't require checks in some cases in which checks _are_ necessary for soundness][#65].

-However, this is up to tool authors.
-In fact, JSpecify annotations can be used even by tools that are not "nullness checkers" at all.
+-   JSpecify annotations can be used even by tools that are not "nullness checkers" at all.
 For example, a tool that lists the members of an API could show the nullness of each type in the API, without any checking that those types are "correct."

+-   Even when a tool is a "nullness checker," it might be written for another language, like Kotlin, with its own rules for when to perform type checks.
+    Or the tool might target a future version of Java whose language features would not be covered by this version of this spec.

+Note also that this spec covers only nullness information _from JSpecify annotations_.
+Tools may have additional sources of information.
+For example, a tool may recognize additional annotations.
+Or a tool may define a rule to treat all unannotated type usages the same, even those that this spec assigns "unspecified nullness."

 ### That's all!